IBRice101/IBRice101.github.io/RPi-LFS/0-Prerequisites.md

 In order to create this system I had to abandon my much more powerful Windows machine in favour of my smaller Linux based laptop, this is for a whole load of reasons, primarily it's because the LFS Book recommends it anyway.
 However the other primary reason for me wanting to develop on Linux is, due to the fact that the RPi has an ARM based CPU architecture, I have to develop in a similarly ARM oriented OS, (Raspberry Pi OS in this case)...
 I cannot do this using standard windows-based software hypervisors such as VMWare Workstation because they only offer virtualisation, not emulation which is what is required to emulate differing architectures.

-"So IBR" you may say with unwavering curiosity, "How the hell are you gonna get out of this one???", and to that I have one answer: QEMU.
+"So Isaac" you may say with unwavering curiosity, "How the hell are you gonna get out of this one???", and to that I have one answer: QEMU.

 ## QEMU